 The global water crisis affects millions of people worldwide, with 771 million people lacking access to clean water.
 Learn more as we break this topic down — in photos and videos.

 In late 2015, World Vision launched Every Last One (ELO) — a $1 billion capital campaign over eight years to make life, hope, and a future possible for 60 million people.
 Explore the work that has already been done, and help us make an even bigger impact faster.

-There’s nothing more essential than clean water, yet a global water crisis means people are struggling to access the quantity and quality of water they need.
-As the leading humanitarian provider of clean drinking water in the developing world, World Vision plans to reach 50 million people with clean water by 2030.
+There’s nothing more essential than access to clean water, yet a global water crisis means people are struggling to access the quantity and quality of water they need.
+As the leading nongovernmental provider of clean water in the developing world, World Vision plans to reach 50 million people with clean water by 2030.